Anomaly-free deformations of spherical general relativity coupled to matter: Polymeric deformations

 in terms of the integration functions $f=f({E^r},{K_\varphi})$, $v=v(E^r)$ and $w=w(E^r)$.
 Note that we have written this solution in a very similar form to the one found in Sec.~\ref{vacuum} for vacuum.
 In particular, up to the potential term $V(\phi)$, the functions $f_0$, $f_1$, $f_2$ and $h$ take exactly the same form as in the vacuum case.
 The main difference is that, whereas in the vacuum model the global factor $g$ was completely free, in this case $g$ is given in terms of $f$ and $w$ by relation \eqref{eq.globalfactorpol}.
 In essence, the freedom in the deformation functions has been reduced: a free function of two variables $g=g(E^r,K_\varphi)$ in the vacuum case has been replaced by a free function of just one variable $w=w(E^r)$ in the model coupled to matter.

 Classically, the free function $f$ is given by $f(E^r,K_\varphi)= K_\varphi$.
 Therefore, in order to recover the classical Hamiltonian, this imposes the classical limits $v\rightarrow\sqrt{E^r}$ and $w\rightarrow0$ for the other two free functions.
-As we are looking for the polymerized Hamiltonian that is closest to its classical form, we fix these last two functions to their classical values.
+As we are looking for the polymerized Hamiltonian that is closest to its classical form, we fix these last two functions to their classical values\footnote{{ Nonetheless, note that any functions $v(E^r)$ and $w(E^r)$, such that $v\rightarrow\sqrt{E^r}$ and $w\rightarrow0$ when $f(E^r,K_\varphi)\rightarrow K_\varphi$, would also produce an anomaly-free constraint with the correct classical limit.}}.
 In this way, gathering together all the above results, we obtain the deformed Hamiltonian constraint,

 which, for any function $f=f(E^r, K_\varphi)$, forms a first-class algebra along with the classical diffeomorphism constraint.
 The corresponding Poisson brackets will be given by \eqref{hh}, where one should replace the form \eqref{eq.polsolution} for the functions $g$, $f_1$ and $h$.
 As already commented above, the particular choice $f(E^r,K_\varphi)={K_\varphi}$ reproduces the classical Hamiltonian.
 Moreover, the free dependence of $f$ on $E^r$ allows us to introduce a scale-dependence in the holonomy corrections.
 Nonetheless, as noted for similar models in previous studies \cite{tibrewala}, this freedom spoils the periodicity in $K_\varphi$, at least for simple sinusoidal choices of the free function $f$.
 For instance, if one considers $f=\sin(\mu(E^r)K_\varphi)/\mu(E^r)$ the derivatives of this function with respect to $E^r$ that appear in the last expression would introduce a non-periodic dependence on $K_\varphi$ in the Hamiltonian.